 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with, communicating with, and teaching people.
 They like helping or providing service to others..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Occupational Therapists job description, Occupational Therapists salary, Occupational Therapists information, what is the job of an Occupational Therapist like, pros and cons about Occupational Therapists, colleges and universities for Occupational Therapists, is Occupational Therapists the right career for me, Hard careers to get into, careers in Healthcare and Medical
+Occupational Therapists job description, Occupational Therapists salary, Occupational Therapists information, what is the job of an Occupational Therapist like, pros and cons about Occupational Therapists, colleges and universities for Occupational Therapists, is Occupational Therapists the right career for me, careers in Healthcare and Medical

 Assistive Technology Trainer, Early Intervention Occupational Therapist, Independent Living Specialist, Industrial Rehabilitation Consultant, Industrial Therapist, Job Trainer, Occupational Therapist (OT), Occupational Therapy Co-Director, Pediatric Occupational Therapist, Registered Occupational Therapist